Our Mission and Beliefs

 • Earth Charter Indiana

 Earth Charter teaches children to be environmental advocates.
 Our educators work alongside their team to coordinate field trips that enrich our sustainability-oriented curriculum.
-We also participate in their Eco-Science Fair each Spring.
+We also participate in their Eco-Science Challenge each Spring.

 • Butler University